maglietti/QB-OrderTrackingGuide/report.md

 As you thought about the list of items in an order, you decided that a **link** to the `line items` for each order works best.
 You also decide that you want to include the total for the entire order in the summary, you know that you have to write a formula to do that so you write down **formula** as the source.

-### Add a summary column
+### Add a Summary Column

-Click on the `Orders` table icon in navigation and the **Orders Home** page opens.
+Select the `Orders` table icon in the table nav bar and the **Orders Home** page opens.
 You compare the fields in the default table report to the fields you wrote down for your summary report.
 They are close but not the same.
 Specifically, you notice that there is no order summary for each order record.
 Let's add one.

 There are several ways to create a summary field in Quick Base.
 You could define a formula like the one we used to calculate cost in the Line Items table, but there is an easier way.
 Because we created a table-to-table relationship between the Orders and Line Items tables, the relation itself includes a [summary field](https://help.quickbase.com/user-assistance/create_summary_field.html) feature by default.
 Let's use that.